kitspace/kitspace-v2/README.md

 # Running Integration Tests
 1. Make sure the frontend is being served at [http://kitspace.test:3000](http://kitspace.test:3000); by following the `Set Up` steps.

-2. Copy `frontend/cypress.example.json` to `frontend/cypress.json`.

-3. Update `gitea_admin_username` and `gitea_admin_password` with the values you used during setup.

-4. navigate to `frontend`: `cd frontend/`.
+2. navigate to `frontend`: `cd frontend/`.

+3. Source the `.env` file with `set -a && source ../.env && set +a`

-5. Start the testing client with the `npx cypress open` command.
+3. Start the testing client with the `npx cypress open` command.

-6. The Cypress GUI should pop up.
+4. The Cypress GUI should pop up.

-7. To run all tests, press `Run all specs`.
+5. To run all tests, press `Run all specs`.